drherr/HIST1583-20th-Century-Latin-American-Revolutions/README.md

-# HIST0501 - MODERN LATIN AMERICA
+# HIST1583- 20TH CENTURY LATIN AMERICAN REVOLUTIONS
 Welcome to HIST-0501 History of Modern Latin America Survey.
 Once you are ready to contribute begin by navigating to our classroom [Wiki](https://github.com/drherr/HIST0501-MODERNLATINAMERICA/wiki).
 ## Instructions for Getting Started in GitHub